 Commercial Fishing and Importance to Food Chain

-The small size and abundant number of the Norway pout means that it is a very important part of the food chain as it provides a source of food for a great number of larger species.
+The small size and abundance of the Norway pout means that it is a very important part of the food chain as it provides a source of food for a great number of larger species.
 Practically all predatory fish such as cod, hake, whiting, pollock, coalfish, monkfish and ling will eat Norway pout.
 Norway pout are commercially important.
-However, they are only caught for human consumption on a very limited basis, with the vast majority of Norway pout being processed into fishmeal and used for fish oil.
-In the 1970s annual catches of several hundred thousand tons of Norway pout were common, with over 877,000 tons caught in 1974 alone.
-Scandinavian countries – particularly Norway and Denmark – accounted for the majority of these catches.
+However, they are only caught for human consumption on a limited basis, with the vast majority of Norway pout being processed into fishmeal and used for fish oil.
+In the 1970s annual catches of several hundred thousand tons of Norway pout were common, with over 877,000 tons caught in 1974 alone with Norway and Denmark accounting for the majority of these catches.

 - Scientific name: Micromesistius poutassou

 - Size: Up to 18 inches and 2lb, typically 1ft and 1lb